kosztadani/wireshark-plugin-sandbox/README.md

 This is a cross-platform plugin written in Lua.
 There is no need for compilation.

-Note: the latest release of Wireshark (4.4.5) doesn't yet support conversations in its Lua API, so this needs a development build.
+Note: this needs Wireshark version 4.6.0 or later (where conversation support has been added to the Lua API).

 ### Using the plugin